Bhanu Athaiya: Early days in Kolhapur

 Sculptures : It’s All Greek to Me!

 Alexander the Great can be said to be responsible for the Greek influence in Ancient India.
-He started to conquer kingdoms in the east and made it all the way modern Pakistan and the Indian state of Gujarat.
+He started to conquer kingdoms in the east and made it all the way to modern Pakistan and the Indian state of Gujarat.
 He turned back once he was defeated by King Porus in 326 BCE.

 Read More